jnrana/prozpect/README.md

 # prozpect

-Working on a fully fledeged Project Management System (PMS) with Codeigniter, HTML5, jQuery.
+Working on a full fledged Project Management System (PMS) with Codeigniter, HTML5, jQuery.

 Will update the repo soon.